LF-Engineering/dev-analytics-libraries/configuration/README.md

 # Description
-    configuration is meant to be a single source of configuration values, in order to decouple configuration logic from configuration storage tool,
+    configuration is meant to be a single source of configuration values. in order to decouple configuration logic from configuration storage tool.
-    configuration package can deal with whatever tool and any application wants to get or set configurations must deal with configuration module directly instead of dealing with a specific tool like (ssm or secret manager) also it can be used for local configurations as seen in examples below.
+    configuration package can deal with whatever storage tool, and any application wants to get or set configurations must deal with configuration module directly instead of dealing with a specific storage tool like (ssm or secret manager), also it can be used for local configurations as seen in examples below.

 ### local usage example
         `